uwa-hpc/hpc-novice/_episodes/12-cluster.md

 what is and isn't allowed.
 In these lessons, we will avoid running jobs on the head node.

+{% comment %}
-> ## Dedicated Transfer Nodes
+//> ## Dedicated Transfer Nodes
->
+//>
-> If you want to transfer larger amounts of data to or from the cluster, some
+//> If you want to transfer larger amounts of data to or from the cluster, some
-> systems offer dedicated nodes for data transfers only.
+//> systems offer dedicated nodes for data transfers only.
 The motivation for
-> this lies in the fact that larger data transfers should not obstruct
+//> this lies in the fact that larger data transfers should not obstruct
-> operation of the login node for anybody else.
+//> operation of the login node for anybody else.
 Check with your cluster's
-> documentation or its support team if such a transfer node is available.
+//> documentation or its support team if such a transfer node is available.
 As a
-> rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
+//> rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
-> as large.
+//> as large.
 But these numbers change, e.g., depending on the network connection
-> of yourself and of your cluster or other factors.
+//> of yourself and of your cluster or other factors.
-{: .callout}
+//{: .callout}
+{% endcomment %}

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
 Worker nodes come in many shapes and sizes, but generally are dedicated to long